-- avoided the inevitable border conflicts
+- avoid the inevitable border conflicts

-- promoted peace and trade between nations
+- promote peace and trade between nations

 We see this strategy under King David in his extension of the boundaries of Israel.